jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

 - [Array Map](https://www.w3schools.com/jsref/jsref_map.asp)
 - [Array Join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join)

-## 10. Fetch Questions From Local JSON File
+## 10. Fetch API to Load Questions From Local JSON File

 In this video, we will move our sample questions from a hard coded array to an external .json file.
 This will help clean up our Game.js file and set ourselves up to request questions from an API in the next video.